polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/rust-basics.md

 - **Smart contract compatibility**.
 Any Smart Contract that compiles to Wasm can be executed by a compatible Substrate node.
 See a [list of key advantages of having Wasm smart contracts](https://paritytech.github.io/ink-docs/why-webassembly-for-smart-contracts).
 - **Light-client ready**.
 Wasm is also a key piece in how all Substrate chains are [light-client ready out of the box](https://paritytech.github.io/substrate-connect/#wasm-light-clients).

-### Best practices

-[_Note: rough sketch for now.. to move to its own dedicated "Best Practices" section imo.
-TBD_]

-- using `saturated_add` or `checked_add` for arithmetic operations.
-- error checking.
-- writing tests.
-Have a favorite you want to share?
-[Let us know](https://github.com/substrate-developer-hub/substrate-docs/issues/558)!

 ## Build environments

 Rust is an embedded programming language.